Spring 2026 — Assignment 2

 Apply RIPR model to design tests, develop JUnit data-driven tests for the cal() method. — the cal() method only.
 Do not develop tests for the main() and getN() methods.
 Since there is a precondition excluding basically all invalid inputs, you should test normal behavior only.

-Although we do not expect you to satisfy any specific test criterion, at minimum, your tests must reach every line of code in the method.
+Although we do not expect you to satisfy any specific test criterion, at a minimum, your tests must reach every line of code in the method.

 Reminder: do not modify the program under test